 One important distinction is between Workmanship Coverage and Product Coverage.
 The Roofing Product Warranty is on the actual roofing products themselves – your new shingles, underlayment, etc. If these “ingredients” of your roof ever fail within the warranty period, the manufacturer will replace them.
 A Roofing Workmanship Warranty covers the installation.
 If your new roof fails due to an application error within the Workmanship Warranty period, your contractor will be obligated to fix the problem.

 For example, when you choose to have Owens Corning roofing products installed by Metro, you’ll want to know about the roofing product warranties that Owens Corning offers as well as the roofing workmanship warranty that Metro offers.

 There are two main types of roofing warranty: Prorated and Non-prorated.

 As your roof grows older, a prorated warranty covers a smaller percentage of the repair costs.
-It might cover workmanship, but generally does not cover the entire cost of repair or replacement due to factors like material cost.
+It might cover the workmanship, but generally does not cover the entire cost of repair or replacement due to factors like material cost.

 A non-prorated warranty covers workmanship as well as products.
-In some cases it may be for a shorter period than a prorated warranty, but because the manufacturer will replace or repair the product at no additional cost, a non-prorated warranty is the better choice.
+In some cases, it may be for a shorter period than a prorated warranty, but because the manufacturer will replace or repair the product at no additional cost, a non-prorated warranty is the better choice.

 The main difference between the two is that as time continues, a prorated warranty will cover less of the material cost for repair or replacement.
 Always ask about warranty information when shopping for a roof.
 Your contractor is responsible for their workmanship, and the material warranties from the manufacturer are only valid so long as your roof has been installed correctly.